JasonZ-Git/JasonTechnology/git-books/Daily_Thinking.md

 9 Sep, 2020
 -------------
-I strongly feel Docker has a strong linux culture - which is great.
+I strongly feel Docker has a strong Linux culture - which is great.
 It is so amazing that Docker has such a small size and can do so much things.
 Great tool.
 It is worth to check the details design of Docker.